 Men with prostate cancer want to know they personally can do to help their fight against prostate cancer.
 Eating the right foods is definitely a good start!
 But what are the right foods?
 Is there a certain diet that can help fight the cancer and even improve the chances of cure?
 In this page I am going to make my case why I believe that a Low Carb Mediterranean Diet is the optimal diet for many men with prostate cancer.

 You may possibly be wondering “why should a low carb diet help fight prostate cancer?”
 It probably has something to do with the metabolic syndrome.
 This may be the most common medical condition that you have never heard of.
-It afflicts 35% of American adults and is related to pre-diabetes.
-It is caused by insulin resistance, which is the same cause as for type II diabetes, but it just may have not progressed to diabetes yet.
+It afflicts 35% of American adults and is like pre-diabetes.
+It is caused by insulin resistance, which is the same cause as for type II diabetes, but it may have not progressed to diabetes yet.
 There are also many people with milder degrees of insulin resistance who have not yet been diagnosed with metabolic syndrome or diabetes.
 One study found that 40% of young Americans ages 18-44 already had some degree of insulin resistance… and it only gets worse with age.

 The official criteria for diagnosing metabolic syndrome are to have at least 3 of the following:

 - Waist circumference greater than 40″ in men or 34″ in women